shishirneupane851/Lab-AD/README.md

 # Lab-AD
-You can get better knowledge related to ML and includes some projects too.
+You can enhance your knowledge and skills in machine learning.
+This provides an opportunity to deepen your understanding of machine learning concepts.